Mrs Mactivity

 Several of the most noticeable updates relate to how inspections are run and how judgements are presented:

-- A new five-point grading scale replaces the previous four grades.
+• A new five-point grading scale replaces the previous four grades (the scale runs from Exceptional to Urgent improvement).

 A key part of the updated framework is a stronger focus on context.
 Inspectors are expected to consider the school’s intake, local circumstances and pupil needs when forming judgements.
 Ambition remains high for every pupil, but decisions should make sense for the community a school serves.